wangby511/System-Design-Architecture-and-Infra/aws-related.md

 There are two types of queues - Standard(Best effort ordering, At least once delivery) and FIFO(First in First Out ordering, Exactly once processing).

-In general, three things can happen to a “message” in the queue:
+In general, three things can happen to a "message" in the queue:

 * Received from a producer and ready to be sent to a consumer: these are "Messages Available".
 * Sent to a consumer and waiting for a response(*): these are "Messages in Flight".